Essential Website Maintenance – Thursday 9th January 2020

 start content

-This work targets the section of promenade most at risk of collapse - the eastern section between Rotary Way and Splash Point (by Old Colwyn Arches).
+The initial phase of this work targeted the section of promenade most at risk of collapse - the eastern section between Rotary Way and Splash Point (by Old Colwyn Arches).

-The work is expected to take 12 to 18 months, and will include:
+The initial phase was expected to take 12 to 18 months from its start in May 2021, to include:

 • Building the first 370m of the rock barricade to protect the sea wall and promenade (also known as a ‘revetment’)